-Because homeopathy works differently than pharmacy medicines it will not generally interact with conventional medicine or other alternative medicines.
+Because homeopathy works differently than pharmacy medicines it will not generally interact with conventional medicine or other complementary medicines and supplements.
 However, if you are taking medicine from your doctor it is always best to consult your homeopath before use or if you are unsure, and it is usual to advise your GP you are using homeopathy.

 Can I use homeopathy during my pregnancy or for my newborn?

 Homeopathy is low risk and effective when prescribed according to homeopathic principles, making it appropriate for use in babies and during pregnancy.
 However, it is best to consult a homeopath about your own situation and always maintain contact with your GP or specialist.